Dosage Form: tablet, film coated

 Advice for the Patient

-HIV-1/HBV Co-infection: Patients co-infected with HIV-1 and HBV should be informed that deterioration of liver disease has occurred in some cases when treatment with Lamivudine was discontinued.
-Patients should be advised to discuss any changes in regimen with their physician [see Warnings and Precautions (5.2)].
+- Inform patients that deterioration of liver disease has occurred in some cases when treatment was discontinued.
+Instruct patients to discuss any changes in regimen with their physician [see Warnings and Precautions (5.2)].

 - Do not share needles or other injection equipment.